 Ex gratia relief may be provided from transfer duty on a dutiable transaction relating to a trust acquisition, trust surrender or partnership acquisition where the dutiable transaction would satisfy the conditions of the relevant exemption6 in the Duties Act, but for the fact that trust interests and partnership interests are not dutiable property and the Commissioner is satisfied it is appropriate for the exemption to apply.

-An application for ex gratia relief is to be made in writing to the Office of State Revenue and be lodged with all other documents necessary to enable an assessment of duty to be made.
+An application for ex gratia relief is to be made in writing to Queensland Revenue Office and be lodged with all other documents necessary to enable an assessment of duty to be made.

 Date of effect